 One of England’s best back-row players, James has played top level club and international rugby all over the world.
 As well as being a Six Nations winner he has off-the-field interests stretching from a coffee brand to a health and fitness business.
 He considers his lessons in dealing with pressure, setting goals and getting the best from yourself and your team.

-Off the pitch James has taken up commentary and punditry on both radio and TV and in print.
+James has also established himself in the media, having taken up commentary and punditry on both radio and TV and in print.
 His business interests have stretched from a coffee brand to clothing and a fitness and training company.
-In this latter area he’s published a book, Perfect Fit, developed a website and app, a diet supplement brand and fitness courses.
+In this latter area he’s published books including Perfect Fit and Cooking for Fitness, developed a website and app, a diet supplement brand and fitness courses.

-In speeches James reflects on his lessons of dealing with pressure and getting the best from the team around you.
-He looks at both the positive power and the potential negative effects of feedback and communication.
+In speeches James reflects on his lessons of dealing with the pressure to perform and getting the best from the team around you.
+He also looks at the various types of pressure, from the expectation of peers to social media.
+He considers both the positive power and the potential negative effects of honest feedback and communication.
 He also explores how to overcome challenges both personal and professional, and how to achieve the goals you set for yourself.
 As well as relating these lessons from the pitch and dressing room to the workplace, he also looks at their role in health, fitness and wellbeing.

 © Copyright 2019 JLA.
 All rights reserved.